 Dynamic Refresh Rate Changer technology attempts to address this mainly by synchronizing the output of the video with the rate of the monitor.

 Basically dynamic refresh-Rate Technology works in a way that provides direct communication between the hardware with a processor built into the display.
 Where conventional monitors will produce moving images at fixed intervals, Dynamic Refresh-Rate Technology easily allows for variable and synchronized intervals which allow the monitor to display the images as and when they’ve been processed by the PC.

 - Nvidia G-Sync.

 - AMD FreeSync

 G-Sync is exclusive to GeForce GTX GPUs.
-But fortunately AMD FreeSync is free for display manufacturers to implement; and also universally compatible mostly with any model of graphics card, Nvidia doesn’t allow free sync support.
+But fortunately, AMD FreeSync is free for display manufacturers to implement; and also universally compatible mostly with any model of the graphics card, Nvidia doesn’t allow free sync support.
 The reason behind the Nvidia chooses to avoid development with FreeSync technology is that the amount of control and improvements already made so far within G-Sync technology.

 Is Higher Refresh Rate Better Always?

 Normally, the higher refresh rate is better than lower refresh rates.
 But like most other situations in the world, there is a big but here.

 It isn’t always the case that the highest possible refresh rate is necessarily better.
 Sometimes intentionally or maybe casually, setting the refresh rate over 120 Hz, which some video cards may support, can have an adverse effect on your eyes.
 The refresh rate of a monitor which is being kept set at 60 Hz to 90 Hz is the best for most.